 The Virginia Fire Department has undergone a number of changes throughout the years as we have remodeled our fire hall many times, integrated women into the fire service and increased our level of medical care and frequency of service.

 Over the years some of our members have paid the ultimate price by giving their lives in the line of duty.
 On August 10, 1933, Firefighter John Grym, died of asphyxiation while trying to rescue victims from a well.
 Firefighter Harry Hawkinson died while fighting a garage fire January 3, 1940.
 Chauncey Pettineli died June 16, 1958, after falling from the back of a fire engine responding to a fire.
 In 1990, Tom Stellmach died in a tragic accident at the Fire Station.
-In 2015, twenty-seven members with the Virginia Fire Department responded to 34429 calls.
+In 2017, thirty-two members with the Virginia Fire Department responded to 4257 calls.
 Thee Virginia Fire Department continues to be staffed by dedicated, reliable professionals ready to make a difference.